 London is also well known for its rich history, strong financial services industry, quirky villages, arts, cocktail bars, and many more.
 That explains why so many people from around the world are keen to visit or live in London.

-Surprisingly, a lot of people believe that London is a country because of its popularity.
-But, it is understandable when many get confused about London being a country, and this is why:
+No, it is not!
+But surprisingly, a lot of people believe that London is a country because of its popularity.
+It is also understandable when many get confused about London being a country, and this is why:

 On a wide range of measures, London is more of a country than a city.
 More people live in London than the 8.3 million in Scotland and Wales put together, two self-governing regions described as nations within the UK.